microsoft/fhir-starter/scripts/Readme.md

 Azure Components installed
  - Resource Group (if needed)
- - Healthcare API for FHIR
+ - Azure API for FHIR
  - Key Vault (customers can choose to use an existing Keyvault as long as they have Purge Secrets access)
  - Azure AD Application Service Principal for RBAC

 Information needed by this script
  - FHIR Service Name